 FAQS What FTA programs are now prohibited from funding art?
-Prooklyn • This prohibition applies to all FTA programs for which FTA set

 This prohibition applies to all FTA programs for which FTA serves as the grant making agency

 Can local funds spent on art be used to match the federal grant?

 NO. Local funds used to match FTA funds may be spent only on "eligible expenses", which do not include art